DOS Command Reference

 Command Syntax What it does

-HISTORY HISTORY [size] Show the command history, or resize its buffer.
+HISTORY HISTORY [size] Show the command history, or change the size of its buffer.

-PUSHD PUSHD [path] Save the current directory on a stack, optionally changing to path.
+PUSHD PUSHD [path] Put the current directory on a stack.
+It can also change to path.

-POPD POPD Return to the directory last saved by PUSHD.
+POPD POPD Return to the directory that PUSHD put on the stack last.

 DIRS DIRS Show the directory stack.